persona-id/proxysql-agent/README.md

 - We can statically compile this, and don't need to mess with a bunch of ruby gems.
 And I mean a _bunch_ of ruby gems
 - k8s tooling is generally written in Golang, and it shows.
 The ruby k8s gems are not as good as the golang libraries, unfortunately

-I will say, I _am_ more comfortable with Ruby and am still leaning all of the Go... **pecularities**... so I am more than open to feedback here.
+I will say, I _am_ more comfortable with Ruby and am still leaning all of the Go differences, so I am more than open to feedback here.
 However, since this is such a simple application I have no qualms about the choice of language.

 ### Design